Workers’ Compensation for Post-Traumatic Stress Disorder (PTSD)

 Those who develop PTSD due to an event that occurred at work may be eligible for workers’ compensation benefits under the Pennsylvania Workers’ Compensation Act (“the Act”).
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. have successfully represented those who have sustained physical as well as mental injuries from work.
+The experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. have successfully represented those who have sustained physical as well as mental injuries from work.

 Symptoms of PTSD

 PTSD symptoms vary, depending on both the nature of the traumatic event and the person who experienced it.
 According to the NIMH, someone must have had the following symptoms for at least one month to be officially diagnosed with PTSD:

 - At least one re-experiencing symptom – Includes flashbacks, nightmares, and frightening thoughts that interfere with a person’s daily routine.

 - At least one avoidance symptom – Such as avoiding places, things, thoughts, or feelings that remind the person of the traumatic event.

 - At least two arousal and reactivity symptoms – Usually constant and not triggered by a single reminder, such as being on edge, suffering from insomnia, and displaying uncontrollable anger.

 - At least two cognition and mood symptoms – Includes impaired memory, feelings of guilt or blame, and loss of interest in activities the person used to enjoy.